GuenterQuast/picoCosmo/README.md

 ## display modules to start and options
 modules: [RMeter, Display, Hists]
-#    rate meter, display of signal size, historgrams
+#    rate meter, display of signal size, histograms
 # --- for rate meter
 RMeterInterval:  2.5  # update interval in sec.
 RMeterRate:  12.      # max rate in Hz